 Sonic the Hedgehog – 8-bit

-I thought I’d end this Weekly Five by jumping all the way back to 1991.
+I thought I’d end this SEGA Five by jumping all the way back to 1991.
 In the same year that Sonic debuted on the Genesis and Mega Drive, Sonic the Hedgehog also appeared on the Game Gear and Master System.
 The Genesis and Game Gear versions are very much two different games, only sharing a few zones that are only similar in graphics and names.
 Zone layouts, music and many other elements are completely different.
 But, despite the differences, a variation of the 16-bit Green Hill intro appears in the Game Gear version.
 Sonic first encounters a string of rings, followed by Motobug, then a larger cluster of rings next to a platform with an item box on top.
 No Buzz Bomber or hidden spring, but it’s similar enough that it’s possible the developer was echoing the 16-bit layout.

 In the comments, feel free to share your thoughts on Green Hill homages.
 Are there too many?
 Just enough?
 At least Sonic isn’t like Mario, paying homage to Mushroom Kingdom in every single game.